Cash back apps.

+Read more below on the pros and cons of each site, locate the best cash back apps, and get reviews of how the most popular companies can pay you for shopping.
 Have you ever had a credit card that offers cash back on purchases?
 Or used a coupon or gift card that is in effect equivalent to free money?
-If so, you already have some idea of how cash back shopping sites work.
-Read more below on the pros and cons of each site and get reviews of how the largest cash back sites work.
+If so, you already have some idea of how cash back shopping apps or sites work.

 There are two different methods for signing up.
-One is you create an account with the website, then log in before doing your online shopping.
+(Of course you need to download the app to your iPhone or Android phone, or install a browser extension first).
+One is you create an account with the app or website, then log in before doing your online shopping.
 A second option is to create an account with a cash back site then to install a browser extension or use a phone app that activates automatically when you go online.

-So why would a cash back site pay you to shop in this way?
+So why would a cash back app pay you to shop in this way?
 Why are they free to use and sign up for?
-There are two primary ways these sites make money:
+There are two primary ways these providers make money:

-- They get a "referral bonus" from the merchant, which they then share with you.
+- They get a "referral bonus" from the merchant or store you spend at, which they then share with you.

 - They collect valuable "big picture" marketing data about how, when and where people shop for things.

 Obviously, the main thing you'll be looking at is the percentage of cash back offered per purchase.
 The higher the better, as it is in effect free money.
 This isn't a flat rate on all of your purchases, however.
-Sites have different arrangements (and offer different amounts) for each merchant they partner with.
+Companies have different arrangements in their cash back apss or websites (and offer different amounts) for each merchant they partner with.

 In addition to the list of partner merchants and the amounts offered, you'll want to consider all of the following:

-- The available payment methods (check, bank transfer, credit card, PayPal and so on).
+- The available payment methods (check, bank transfer, credit card, PayPal, Venmo and so on).

 - The minimum amount required to receive a payment.

-- The number of stores available to shop at, and do they meet your needs.
+- The number of stores available to shop at online or in the cash back app, and do they meet your needs.

 - How often you can cash out.